pman1015/obsidian-dnd-ui-toolkit-ability-fix/README.md

   - [x] HP Widget: Track your characters HP and hit dice (also support for monsters)
   - [x] Spell Slot Widget: Track your spell slot usage
   - [x] Generic Consumables Widget: Track anything like Luck Points, Arcane Recovery, Magic Item Charges, or whatever!
+  - [x] Initiative Tracker: Track combat initiative, AC, and HP for players and monsters
   - [ ] Buttons for Short Rest and Long Rest: Connects with HP Widget, Spell Slots, and Consumables (as configured) so that when you press Short or Long Rest your consumables automatically get restored to their default states.
 - [ ] Themeable and/or read from Obsidian styles